 However, employers are always thrilled to see a TEFL certificate with Premier TEFL.
 Our courses are regulated by both Ofqual and the Accreditation Council for Distance Learning.

 While a level 5 TEFL course and a CELTA may be of the same difficulty according to Ofqual, the course contents are different.
 CELTA’s acronym stands for Certificate in Teaching English to Speakers of Other Languages.
 However, it was formerly known as the Certificate in English Language Teaching to Adults.
-In fact, it is still referred to as this by some employers.
+It is still referred to as this by some employers.

 So, the question is; do you value the contents of the training, or what employers regard more highly?
 Remember, only a fraction of employers or schools will require a CELTA, and even less so for a position teaching children.